Brutus Beefcake

 Leslie held nine titles throughout his career, and is a former WWF World Tag Team Champion with Greg Valentine.
-He also competed for major singles titles on pay-per-view and television, headlining the Starrcade 1994, in a match against then-WCW World Heavyweight Champion Hulk Hogan.
+He also competed for major singles titles on pay-per-view and television, headlining Starrcade 1994, in a match against then-WCW World Heavyweight Champion Hulk Hogan.
 Leslie was inducted into the WWE Hall of Fame class of 2019 by Hogan.

+The career of Leslie is highlighted on the 44th episode (fifth season and fourth episode) of the Dark Side of the Ring.

 Professional wrestling career

 Early career (1977–1984)

 Leslie began his career at the side of Terry Bollea in 1977.
 At the time, the two were billed as brothers.
 Leslie was Ed Boulder when Bollea wrestled as "Terry Boulder", and Dizzy Hogan when Bollea became "Hulk Hogan".
-In later years this created confusion among fans, many of whom actually believed that Leslie and Bollea were real life brothers.
+In a 2000 shoot interview, he recalled his first match was a tag match with Ron Slinker, against Ox Baker and Eric the Red.
+In later years this created confusion among fans, many of whom actually believed that Leslie and Bollea were real-life brothers.
 Leslie briefly wrestled in Bill Watts' Mid-South territory and in the World Wrestling Federation (WWF) in 1980.
-In a 2000 shoot interview, he recalled his first match was a tag match with Ron Slinker, against Ox Baker and Eric the Red.